Vincentvdt/oc-project-kasa/README.md

 ---

-💡 Bonus tip: If you’re viewing this repo and want to compare styles or behavior between the **strict brief** and **creative remix**, switch branches or check out both deployed versions.
+💡 Bonus tip: If you’re viewing this repo and want to compare styles or behavior between the **strict brief** and **creative remix**, switch branches.
 Pick your favorite!